Wahoo NE, 5th Street with paved streets 1920

 Before the arrival of settlers, a Pawnee Indian village with 50 or more lodges in a four-block area was located in what is now considered the Southeast part of Wahoo.

-In 1869, land speculators John, James and William Lee, H. Dorsey, E.H.
+Land speculators John, James and William Lee, H. Dorsey, E.H.
 Berna, J.J.
-Hawthorne and George Miner purchased this “likely spot” in the hope of developing a town.
+Hawthorne and George Miner purchased this “likely spot”, in 1869, in the hope of developing a town.

 The village’s founders originally called it “Leesville” but soon renamed it “Wauhoo.”
 The word is thought to come from a bush that grew along nearby creeks and was used by the Otoe tribe for medicinal purposes.
 The “u” was dropped from the spelling—probably by postal authorities when they approved an office on July 15, 1869.